Gerard Tuite: IRA activity

-In that year, he was using the nom de guerre David Coyne and was believed to be a young businessman of German-Irish extraction when he met a nurse called Helen Griffiths at a party in London in the summer of 1978.
+In 1978, he was using the nom de guerre David Coyne and was believed to be a young businessman of German-Irish extraction when he met a nurse called Helen Griffiths at a party in London in the summer of 1978.
 Within a short time he had moved into Griffiths' flat in 144 Trafalgar Road, Greenwich.
 Her work allowed him much time in the flat on his own.
 Before the end of the year he was found guilty of possession of explosives with intent to endanger life.
 A sawn-off shotgun and Armalite rifle were also found at the flat.
 These and other items, including car keys and voice recordings, linked him to other bombings as well as the targeting of senior British Conservative and royal figures.
 According to historian J. Bowyer Bell, he had been involved in no fewer than eighteen bombing attacks in five British cities with Patrick Magee, the Brighton bomber, alone.

-Tuite served his sentence in Brixton Prison until 16 December 1980 when, in one of the most daring prison break-outs witnessed in Britain he escaped with two British inmates, Jimmy Moody and Stan Thompson.
-Tuite and company escaped by tunnelling through walls of their cells in Brixton's top security remand wing and dropping into a yard where they used builders' planks and scaffolding piled up for repairs to scale the 15 ft perimeter wall.
-Coming during a major IRA hunger strike this proved to be an enormous boost to the morale of the movement, and consequently his escape was deemed to be a political emergency.
+Tuite served his sentence in Brixton Prison.
+On 16 December 1980 he escaped with two British inmates, Jimmy Moody and Stan Thompson.
+They cut through the brickwork of their cells in the remand wing, dropping into a yard, where builders' planks and scaffolding were used to climb the wall.
+Coming during a major IRA hunger strike this was a boost to the morale of the movement, and consequently his escape was deemed to be a political emergency.
 The escape led the British police to immediately issue 16,500 posters of him under the heading "Terrorist Alert.
 This Man Must Be Caught."
 On 4 March 1982 Tuite was finally discovered, during a Special Branch raid on a flat in Drogheda, Ireland.
 In July 1982 he made Irish legal history when he became the first man sentenced in the Republic of Ireland for offences committed in the United Kingdom.
 He was sentenced by the Special Criminal Court to 10 years imprisonment for possessing explosives in London.